xtanaa001/Xiaoqi-Homepage/content/_index.md

 Xiaoqi Tan is an Assistant Professor of [Computing Science](https://www.ualberta.ca/computing-science/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html) and a Fellow of [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/).
 Prior to July 2021, he was a Postdoctoral Fellow at the [University of Toronto](https://www.utoronto.ca/).
 He received his Ph.D.  from [HKUST](https://hkust.edu.hk/) in 2018.
 During his Ph.D.,  he was also a visiting research fellow at the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://harvard.edu).

 >
 Xiaoqi’s research focuses on optimization and decision-making under uncertainty, using tools and insights from computer science, economics, and operations research.
-On the practical side, Xiaoqi is also interested in developing new mathematical models and algorithms to address real-world systems challenges across various fields, including electrical grids, transportation systems, and computing systems and networks.
+On the practical side, Xiaoqi is also interested in developing new mathematical models and algorithms to address real-world systems challenges across various fields, including electrical grid and markets, transportation systems, and computing systems and networks.

 >
 For more details about Xiaoqi's research, see his [**SODALab**](https://sodalab.ca) page.
 For information on joining his lab as an undergraduate, graduate, or postdoc, see [here](https://sodalab.ca/join).